niekveldhuis/compass/2_4_Data_Acquisition_ETCSL/2_4_Data_Acquisition_ETCSL.md

 <gap extent="8 lines missing"/>
 ```

 In order to be able to process this information and keep it at the right place in the data we will parse the `gap` tags together with the `l` (line) tags and process the gap as a line.
+In [ORACC][] gaps are described with the fields `extent` (a number, or `n` for unknown),  and`scope` (line, column, obverse, etc.) .
+[ORACC][] uses a restricted vocabulary for these fields, but [ETCSL][] does not.
+The code currently does not try to make the [ETCSL][] encoding of gaps compatible with the [ORACC][] encoding.

 ### 2.4.7 Parsing the XML Tree

-The Python library `lxml`, includes a unit `etree`, specialized in parsing XML trees.
+The Python library `lxml`, includes a module`etree`, specialized in parsing XML trees.
 The code basically works from the highest level of the hierarchy  to the lowest, in the following way:

 ```
 text							parsetext()